 After a series of tests—nerve exam, CT scans, MRI, muscle tissue biopsy—a doctor can determine your child’s diagnosis.
 There isn’t a cure for SMA, so treatment options consist of managing the condition and making life more comfortable for the patient.

 Depending on the type of SMA, medication may be a treatment option.
-Spinraza and Zolgensma are two FDA-approved medications that can be used to treat SMA, according to WebMD.
+Spinraza and Zolgensma are two FDA-approved medications that can be used to treat SMA.
 These gene therapies work to help the body control muscle movement in the body.
+There are other treatment strategies too like working with a physical and occupational therapist, using a walking aid, and others.
+Researching your options and consulting your doctor can help determine the best treatment approach for your child.

 SMA is a disease that’s scary and unpredictable.
-You and your partner should consider getting tested to learn if you the SMN1 gene.
+That’s why it’s important to learn everything you can about the disease.
+Fortunately, you can learn more about SMA today with a search online.
+Additionally, You and your partner should consider getting tested to learn if you have the SMN1 gene.
 That way, you’ll know what the chances are of your child developing spinal muscular atrophy.